LabZoneSK/rich-bot-poor-bot/README.md

 # stop-loss-bot-GUI
-Trading bot to place order when price is bellow target for Kraken exchange.
+Trading bot to place order when price is bellow target for Kraken exchange (GUI version)